techgrounds/techgrounds-JonBoers/03_Security/SEC-03.md

 Applications moving to a true hybrid model, taking advantage of on-premises, cloud and multicloud environments.
 Legacy VPN technology that trombones or backhauls traffic to an on-premises “concentrator” doesn’t scale or deliver the best possible user experience in this new model.
 Changes in enterprise app access requirements.
 Traditionally, employees used managed devices to complete work-related tasks.
 However, more and more unmanaged devices have made their way onto corporate networks and can access corporate applications.
 Organizations looking for consistent and universal protection and a security model for all apps, not just web or legacy applications.
-VPN Replacement

-While there are a number of solutions that can address some of those needs, only ZTNA 2.0 with Prisma Access helps transform networking and security to support both managed and unmanaged devices while delivering consistent security protection across the entire organization.